kunrex/Pepper.bot/README.md

-# Pepper.bot
+## Pepper.bot
-Just a discord bot I made
+Pepper is a discord bot I made a while back to learn.